hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Define Outputs

 Define an output for the IP address of the instance that Terraform provisions.
-Create a file called `outputs.tf` with the following contents.
+Add the following configuration to the `outputs.tf` file.

 ```hcl
 output "ip" {